Liaojinghui/jinghui.blog/src/pages/20200223/index.md

 And the Forest shows that I stayed 13.3 hours focus on the tasks that I was doing in the past seven days on average, which i think is not bad.
 However, the hidden part of this is that I didn't follow my daily plan that strict except for the routine in the morning and night, I planned to finish reading the Sprints paper and also planned to complete the SEV communication task, all failed, though I studied something else instead of having fun, it is still not right.
 I need to improve myself.

 <img src="./IMG_0148.PNG" width="160" height="300">]

+Lastly, I also want to say something to myself of the coming week.
+Hello, buddy, please think about it carefully what is the first priority and do it first no matter what, otherwise you will find yourself be overwhelmed by a lot of new papers new books and things alike.
+Please follow your daily routine.